 Over the last decade, teachers have been discovering creative ways to teach kids about food and farming, while at the same time meeting standards-based requirements in science, math, social studies, and literature.
 Here are some of our favorite resources below.
+To stay up to date on farm to school happenings around the state, sign up for the Georgia Organics monthly Farm to School e-Bite newsletter.
+Every month you’ll get an updated list of grants, upcoming events, and articles.
+Getting Started.
 Gardens.
 Sophie and her friends work together to grow a neighborhood vegetable garden.

 From zucchini to potatoes to carrots, the kids grow it all.
 Page by page, vegetable by vegetable A Harvest of Color gives great gardening advice in the voice of the children, and offers hints that are helpful to any gardener, old or young.
 You’ll love the book’s realistic photographs of Sophie and her friends gardening.
 Unique woodcut illustrations take you on an edible journey through the alphabet.
 A young boy and his dog are sick of winter, so they plant a garden and begin to wait.
 And wait, and wait.